-Key indicator 3: Increased confidence, , knowledge and skills of all staff in to eaching PE and sp port Percentage of total allocation: 68% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: - All staff are confident and competent to deliver high quality and the quality of all lessons is good or outstanding. - Teaching and learning styles are matched Developing the confidence of all staff in teaching PE, to ensure the children have a much more exhilarating experience of PE.
+Rey indicator 3: Increased confidence , knowledge and skills of all staff in t eaching PE and s l port Percentage of total allocation: 32% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: To ensure that: - All staff are confident and competent to deliver high quality and the quality of all lessons is good or outstanding Teaching and learning styles are matched to lesson content and to encourage all pupils to participate Assessment involves pupils fully and identifies and celebrates their achievements - The PE curriculum is diverse, providing pupils with the confidence to try new activities as well as enhancing their existing skills in a diverse range of environments.
+There are opportunities for all pupils to develop their leadership, coaching and officiating skills.
+All pupils receive two hours or more of timetabled high-quality PE.
+Make sure your actions to achieve are linked to your intentions: Developing the confidence of all staff in teaching PE, to ensure the children have a much more exhilarating experience of PE.
 Continue to support staff with the use of a research based curriculum (REAL PE) with online platform and help for staff carrying out PE lessons.
-REAL PE subscription £695 Staff continue to provide high quality PE based on core foundations for physical literacy.
+To employ specialist PE teachers (Sporting £332.
+Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Staff continue to provide high quality PE based on core foundations for physical literacy.
 KS2 teacher's views taken into consideration regarding concerns over how prepared y6 are for sports specific lessons in secondary and how some children missing out on chances to partake in sports in PE then go onto join clubs outside of school.
-Amalgamation schemes of REAL PE for KS1 and a more sports specific approach to new curriculum for KS2 which will be underpinned by attributes of REAL PE.
-To continue to work alongside activities as well as enhancing their existing skills in a diverse range of environments.
-There are opportunities for all pupils to develop their leadership, coaching and officiating skills.
-All pupils receive two hours or more of timetabled high-quality PE To employ specialist PE teachers (Sporting Influence and St. Aidan's) to work alongside teachers in lessons to increase their subject knowledge and confidence in PE To providing cover staff to release teachers for professional development in PE, sport, and physical activity.
-To procure quality-assured professional training for staff to raise their confidence and competence in teaching PE and sport. £9450 St Aidan's £3075 Teacher's confidence increased by working with sports specialists.
+Teacher's confidence increased by working with sports specialists.
 Team teaching allowed for CPD and for children to have a range of different approaches to the PE curriculum.
-Elements of PE which teachers find tricky to teach (dance and gym) taught alongside specialists and enabled staff to feel more confident.
-Children established good relationships and behavior for learning in PE.
-To use REAL GYM and REAL Dance to support teachers rather than external agencies.
-The online platform provides step by step help To monitor the use of scheme and whole school PE coverage.
-(Part of TLR above) Views of teachers and children been acknowledged.
-Curriculum development underway - see above next steps regarding curriculum overview and creation of new curriculum for next academic year.
+Elements of PE which teachers find tricky external agencies.
+The online platform provides step by step help